auth0/Lock.swift/README.md

 controller.onAuthenticationBlock = ^(A0UserProfile *profile, A0Token *token) {
     @strongify(self);
     // Do something with token & profile. e.g.: save them.
-    // This SDK can save the Token and the profile for you.
-Read below
+    // Auth0.iOS will not save the Token and the profile for you.
+Please read below
     // And dismiss the ViewController
     [self dismissViewControllerAnimated:YES completion:nil];
 };